Features

 export default Scheduler;

-The example displays the default events text (args.e.data.text) and adds a delete-17.svg image at the right side of the event.
+The example displays the default events text (args.e.data.text) and adds the icon-delete.svg image at the right side of the event.
 The onClick event handler deletes the event from the Scheduler.

 The Scheduler unmounts the JSX content when the event is removed from DOM.